The city’s gay/lesbian scene ranks among the top 5 in the World

-The East End’s Hoxton Square is a marvelous conglomeration of bars, clubs and galleries while Earl’s Court offers a number of establishments catering to the local queer community, including a branch of Balans restaurant, magazine and DVD emporium Clone Zone, and local drinking spot Brompton’s.
+The East End’s Hoxton Square is a marvelous conglomeration of bars, clubs and galleries while Earl’s Court offers a number of establishments catering to the local queer community, including a branch of Balans restaurant, magazine emporium Clone Zone, and local drinking spot Brompton’s.

 For shopping queens, Camden Market is frequently visited by top fashion stylists looking for the next big thing.
 A number of bars line the nearby waterways and provide tasty tonics to help you and your feet unwind after a long day of lugging your new wares.

 Hoxton and Clerkenwell on the East End are hot-houses of up-and-coming young talent featuring boutiques of one-off clothes and interiors.
 And, of course, for the big chain names, Oxford Street is unmissable.
 Sloane Street is also a good choice with dozens of major labels, including Gucci and Chanel.

 London is also home to a large number of Michelin class restaurants, many which are run by Internationally recognized chefs.
 You just can’t miss the opportunity to dine in one the many Indian restaurants.
 London has arguably the best Indian restaurants in the World.